 Martin Pierre Brodeur is a former Canadian ice hockey goaltender and current advisor to the St. Louis Blues of the National Hockey League, who is widely regarded as one of the greatest all-time players at his position.
 In his 21-season tenure with the New Jersey Devils, he won three Stanley Cup championships and five Eastern Conference titles in seventeen postseason campaigns.
 He also won two Olympic gold medals with Team Canada in the 2002 and 2010 Winter Olympic Games, as well as several other medals with Team Canada in other international competitions.
 Brodeur holds numerous NHL and franchise records, including all-time regular season wins, losses, shutouts, and games played.
 He won at ...more on Wikipedia

-Patrick Jacques Roy is a Canadian former ice hockey goaltender and the current head coach and Vice President of Hockey Operations for the Colorado Avalanche of the National Hockey League.
+Patrick Jacques Roy is a Canadian former ice hockey goaltender and the current head coach and Vice President of Hockey Operations for the Colorado team,of the National Hockey League.
 He is regarded as one of the greatest goaltenders of all time.
-Nicknamed "Saint Patrick", Roy split his playing career in the NHL between the Montreal Canadiens, with whom he played for ten years, and the Avalanche, with whom he played for eight years.
-Roy won four Stanley Cups during his career, two with each franchise.
-Roy was born in Quebec City, but grew up in Cap-Rouge, Quebec.
-In 2004, Roy was selected as the greatest goaltender in NHL history by a panel of 41 writers, coupled with a simultaneous fan ...more on Wikipedia
+Nicknamed "Saint Patrick", Roy split his playing career in the NHL between the Montreal Canadiens, with whom he played for ten years, and the team, with whom he played for eight years.
+Roy won four Stanley Cups during his career, two with each franchise. ...more on Wikipedia